Rap has won. Okay. But what did it lose along the way?

 Once frowned upon, today ultra bankable.

-Yesterday in Paname, today in Milan.
+Once in Paname, today in Milan.

 But the question remains: how to stay real when you’re on top?

 That’s why we relate at PXP.
 Because we know where we come from.
-Because we create pieces that speak to those who grew up with Booba, SCH, Alpha Wann or Kalash in their ears.
+Because we create pieces that speak to those who grew up with Booba, SCH, Alpha Wann, or Kalash in their ears.
 Because like rap, our strength is to stay tuned to the street.

 Who is Mehdi Maïzi?